Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: The -vector in the strict case

 Without loss of generality, we can regroup the hyperplanes $H_1,\ldots,H_{r_2(\rho)}$ by the ground set of their underlying cycles.
 Each quadruple $\{u,v,w,t\}$ either appears zero, once or three times, since the intersection has codimension $2$ for any quadruple $\{u,v,w,t\}$.
-Thus if $\metric$ is in the intersection of two hyperplanes of cycles of one quadruple, it automatically is in the intersection of all three of them.
+Thus if $\metric$ is in the intersection of two among the three hyperplanes defined by cycles on a single quadruple, it automatically is in the intersection of all three.

 The first case is trivial, the case of the ground set appearing once is described above and in the last case, we subtract all $6$ faces ($2$ per cycle) from the generic count.
-Doing this iteratively for each quadruple gives the result.
+Doing this iteratively for each quadruple gives the result. \end{proof}